The Sound of the Underground: The Real Lives of NYC Subway Performers

 What do you earn on average per day?
 I earn enough to cover my basic needs and to support myself.
 Rent, food, and so on.
 I play four or five days a week for three hours a day.
 The author Steven Pressfield mentions in one of his books that you make two salaries on your job: the financial kind and the psychological kind.
 I’m happy to say that my psychological salary from busking far exceeds my monetary salary.

 Why do you perform?
-It’s worth it for me, otherwise I wouldn’t do it — and I’m not talking about the money.
+It’s worth it for me, otherwise I wouldn’t do it.
+And I’m not talking about the money.
 But it’s not for everyone, that’s for sure.
 I don’t think you should do anything primarily for the money.

 Busking’s a pretty rough sport, and I love everything about it.
-It strengthens me as a performer, and it dissolved any egotistic ideas I once had around artistic endeavours — perfectionism, etc. I love the artistic ethos that it has instilled in me thus far.
+It strengthens me as a performer, and it dissolved any egotistic ideas I once had around artistic endeavors — perfectionism, etc. I love the artistic ethos that it has instilled in me thus far.
 It turned me pro.

 I started doing it not expecting to make a cent.
 I didn’t even bring a tip jar with me the first time I went out busking.
 I’m fortunate that I can make a living doing this, but I wouldn’t advise anyone to start busking in the hopes of just making money.